Kings Hall Leisure Centre

 Q: What is the potential timeline for the refurbishment project?

-A: It's anticipated that the project will go to the Council’s Cabinet in the summer of 2024.
-If approval for the business case is granted, we'll proceed with submitting for planning and Listed Building approval shortly after, and continue our procurement process for a main contractor.
-Based on the current programme, the earliest start on site is expected to be in the summer of 2025, with the new facility becoming operational in the winter of 2027/2028.
+A: The project’s business case was approved by the Council’s Cabinet in September 2024.We will proceed with submitting for planning and Listed Building approval shortly, and continue our procurement process for a main contractor.
+Based on the current programme, the earliest start on site is expected to be in the autumn of 2025, with the new facility becoming operational in the autumn/winter of 2028.

 Q: If a decision is made to refurbish KHLC, how long will it be closed for?